 Baby Rachel, all of 10 months was diagnosed with fluid in lungs and a surgery was imminent so that she lives.
 Rachel was admitted to Manipal Hospital in Bengaluru.
-Her mother Mayori is an orphan and a widow who hailed from a poor background.
-She had come to Bengaluru a few years ago in search of work.
-Unfortunately, baby Rachel developed lung problems and required immediate surgery which would cost 1.45 Lakh Rupees.
-Hailing from a poor background, it was an astronomical amount for the poor mother.
+Her mother Mayori is a orphan and a widow who hailed from a poor background.
+She had come to Bengaluru few weeks ago in search of work.
+Unfortunately baby Rachel developed lung problems and required immediate surgery which would cost 1.45 Lakh Rupees.
+Hailing from a poor background, it was a astronomical amount for the poor mother.

-As soon as Girish Alva, an RSS Swayamsevak and a social media activist, came to know about the case through a relative, started a social media campaign to help Rachel.
-A campaign #SaveRachel was launched by Girish on Social media, and a fundraiser project was started on Milaap.org, a crowd-funding platform.
-Many like-minded people pitched in and within a day more than 50,000 was reached.
+As soon as Girish Alva, a RSS Swayamsevak and a social media activist, came to know about the case through a relative, he and his friends started a social media campaign to help Rachel.
+A campaign #SaveRachel was launched by Girish and his team on Social media and a fundraiser project was started on Milaap.org, a crowd-funding platform.
+Many like minded people pitched in and within a day more than 50,000 was reached.
 But as time was running out, they were still short of the required funds.

 On 29th, at around 10 AM Chief Minister of Manipur Shri.
 Biren Singh took note of the campaign on Twitter and requested Girish to get in touch with his team.
-Manipal CM immediately donated Rs.
+Manipur CM immediately donated Rs.
 30 K for the kids surgery.
-It gave the much-required fillip to the campaign.
+It gave the much required fillip to the campaign.
 A further 20 K was pitched in by Manipal Hospitals for the cause.
-Within the next few hours, many more joined the campaign and donated for the cause.
+Within the next few hours many more joined the campaign and donated for the cause.
 People from Manipur working in Bengaluru came together and pitched in.
 By the end of 29th, the campaign had raised more than the required funds.
 The quick response of CM of Manipur is an act other politicians can emulate.

 Rachel’s operation was conducted the following day and was a success.
 She was discharged on 31st and is in good health now.